MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-ai-insights.md

 #### Select a capacity

-Report authors can select which Premium capacity on which to run AI Insights.
+Report authors can select the Premium capacity on which to run AI Insights.
 By default, Power BI selects the first created capacity to which the user has access.

 #### Monitor with the Capacity Metrics app